Bayt al-mal: Charity

 During the great famine of 18 AH (638 CE), Umar introduced further reforms, such as the introduction of food rationing using coupons, which were given to those in need and could be exchanged for wheat and flour.
 Another innovative concept that was introduced was that of a poverty threshold, with efforts made to ensure a minimum standard of living, making sure that no citizen across the empire would suffer from hunger.
 In order to determine the poverty line, Umar ordered an experiment to test how many seers of flour would be required to feed a person for a month.
 He found that 25 seers of flour could feed 30 people, and so he concluded that 50 seers of flour would be sufficient to feed a person for a month.
 As a result, he ordered that the poor each receive a food ration of fifty seers of flour per month.
 In addition, the poor and disabled were guaranteed cash stipends.
 However, in order to avoid some citizens taking advantage of government services, "begging and laziness were not tolerated" and "those who received government benefits were expected to be contributing members in the community."

 Further reforms later took place under the Umayyad Caliphate.
-Registered soldiers who were disabled in service received an invalidity pension, while similar provisions were made for the disabled and poor in general.
+Registered soldiers who were disabled in service received an invalidity pension, while similar provisions were made for disabled people and poor in general.
 Caliph Al-Walid I assigned payments and services to the needy, which included money for the poor, guides for the blind, and servants for the crippled, and pensions for all disabled people so that they would never need to beg.
 The caliphs Al-Walid II and Umar ibn Abdul-Aziz supplied money and clothes to the blind and crippled, as well as servants for the latter.
 This continued with the Abbasid caliph Al-Mahdi.
 Tahir ibn Husayn, governor of the Khurasan province of the Abbasid Caliphate, states in a letter to his son that pensions from the treasury should be provided to the blind, to look after the poor and destitute in general, to make sure not to overlook victims of oppression who are unable to complain and are ignorant of how to claim their rights, and that pensions should be assigned to victims of calamities and the widows and orphans they leave behind.
-The "ideal city" described by the Islamic philosophers, Al-Farabi and Avicenna, also assigns funds to the disabled.
+The "ideal city" described by the Islamic philosophers, Al-Farabi and Avicenna, also assigns funds to disabled people.